weaponsforge/git-switcher/README.md

 # git-switcher

 >  Switch Git global account credentials from git config.
->  Reset the git user's password.
+>  Reset the git user's password for GitHub, GitLab or BitBucket.

 ### Dependencies